rigbetellabs/tortoisebot_waiter/README.md

 We can use a statemachine which will send the robot to different goals.

 Install flexbe before testing:

-Installing flexbe into src folder of your workspace git clone https://github.com/team-vigir/flexbe_behavior_engine.git git clone https://github.com/FlexBE/flexbe_app.git
+Installing flexbe into src folder of your workspace

+git clone https://github.com/team-vigir/flexbe_behavior_engine.git

+git clone https://github.com/FlexBE/flexbe_app.git

 New packages:
 tortoisebotgoto_goal this packege contains python script for navigating to a goal using movebase.

-Enter the coordinate where you want sent the robot rosrun tortoisebotgoto_goal.py gottogoal.py x-coordinate y-coordinate for example rosrun tortoisebotgoto_goal.py gottogoal.py -0.4 0.3
+Enter the coordinate where you want sent the robot

+rosrun tortoisebotgoto_goal.py gottogoal.py x-coordinate y-coordinate

+for example
+r
+osrun tortoisebotgoto_goal.py gottogoal.py -0.4 0.3

 Flexbe states: